-MathDeck is a first-of-its-kind search interface designed to make it easier to edit, reuse, annotate, and share formulas.
-The system is based around a 'chip and card' metaphor inspired by board games.
+MathDeck is a first-of-its-kind search interface designed to make it easier to edit, reuse, annotate, share, and search formulas.
+The system is based around a formula 'chip and card' metaphor inspired by board games.
+Recently the system was extended to support search of formulas extracted from PDF files in the ACL Anthology, with matches shown in-place within search results.

 (funded by NSF & Alfred P. Sloan Foundation)